23gate/23gate/docs/Installation.md

 1. An RPC provider for every network you are interested in.
 We strongly recommend running your own instance for high-traffic events monitoring.
 2. Recent node.js installed.
-3. MySQL up and running with a separate database created for the application[^1].
+3. MySQL up and running with a separate database created for the application.
 4. API keys for all Etherscan instances on networks that you want to run 23gate on.
 This is required for ABI fetching.

+Note: MySQL is mandatory because we use the full-text index for certain features.
+It should not be very hard to port this code to other SQL databases, this just haven't been done yet.

 ## Prepare